-As a teacher, job search time management is critical to find an excellent teaching position during the hiring season.
+As a teacher, job search time management is critical to finding an excellent teaching position during the hiring season.
 Searching for a teaching position can be a full-time job, but what is the most effective way to manage your energy and time?

-First, for effective job search time management, you need to make a plan and set measurable goals.
+First, you need to make a plan for effective job search time management and set measurable goals.
 Starting the search with a targeted teaching resume will do wonders.

 Having clarity about what you need to accomplish will help you maintain focus.

 Having said all this, I recognize that searching for the right teaching position can be emotionally draining, be sure to incorporate small things that will lift your spirits.
 Take time to volunteer or talk to a friend.
-These small things will give you momentum to push through and keep going until you find that great job.
+These small things will give you the momentum to push through and keep going until you find that great job.